twbs/bootstrap/docs/components/jumbotron.md

 title: Jumbotron
 ---

-A lightweight, flexible component that can optionally extend the entire viewport to showcase key content on your site.
+A lightweight, flexible component that can optionally extend the entire viewport to showcase key marketing messages on your site.

 {% example html %}
 <div class="jumbotron">